Suitcase turntables can’t be beat for portability.

 Speaking of the Bluetooth capability, it is important to note that it is input only.
 This means you can use it to connect to a smartphone or other device, in order to play music from that device through the record player.
 In essence, it functions as a receiver.

 You can not, however, connect to a pair of Bluetooth speakers.
 This may not be completely clear from the product description.
+It is fairly normal in budget player that they are input only.

 Inputs And Outputs